How to Tailgate + 5 Game Day Recipes

 If you're cooking food in advance, cook it thoroughly.
-Bacteria grow at temperatures between 40°F and 140°F. This means cold foods must be stored at 40°F or below, while hot foods should be stored (and eaten) at 140°F or higher.
-If you've prepared all your food at home, let it cool and then keep it below 40°F, both in your refrigerator and your cooler until you're ready to either eat it or reheat it.
+Bacteria grow at temperatures between 40 and 140 degrees Fahrenheit.
+This means cold foods must be stored at 40 degrees Fahrenheit or below, while hot foods should be stored (and eaten) at 140 degrees Fahrenheit or above.
+If you've prepared all your food at home, let it cool and then keep it below 40 degrees Fahrenheit, both in your refrigerator and your cooler until you're ready to either eat or reheat it.

 Properly pack your cooler.
 Pack all perishables in a well-insulated cooler.
 Make sure no food is spoiled before you leave.
-Make sure you have enough ice to keep foods at a safe temperature (40°F or below).
+Make sure you have enough ice to keep foods at a safe temperature (40 degrees Fahrenheit or below).
 Tightly seal meat to avoid any juices from spilling out and contaminating other foods in the cooler.

 Bring a first aid kit.
 You never know who might cut or burn themselves.
-Better to be safe than sorry!
+It's always better to be safe than sorry!

 Don’t rush your food off of the grill.
 Pack a food thermometer and check to make sure that your meat is cooked fully to the recommended temperatures before serving it to anyone.
 When removing food from the grill, place it on a clean serving platter.
 Do not reuse the same dish that held your raw meat and make sure your hands are clean when transferring meat.
 Sometimes, it's worth it to use latex gloves but tongs will usually be your best option for serving.